cbworden/shake-doc/technical_guide.rst

 geometry is used by ShakeMap to compute distance-to-source for the GMPE, IPE, and GMICE as well as to visualize the fault geometry in map view (for example, see red-line rectangles in :num:`Figure #figure1-7` and :num:`Figure #figure1-8`).
-This distance is either to the surface projection of the fault (for the so-called Joyner-Boore distance), or to the rupture plane, depending on the requirements of the prediction equation.
+This distance is either to the surface projection of the fault (for the so-called Joyner-Boore, or JB distance), or to the rupture plane, depending on the requirements of the prediction equation.
 In this case the dimensions of the Northridge rupture are constrained from analyses of the earthquake source (e.g., :ref:`Wald et al., 1996 <wald1996>`).